Campaign of the Month: June 2014

 In addition to these standard crew accommodations, the Vaga has thirty (30) double-occupancy staterooms available.
 Each is a smaller version of the crew rooms, but intended to provide passenger space to travellers or individuals seeking extra lodging from attached Dropships.
 These allow some degree of privacy, though they share the primary grav deck with the crew for lounge space.

 A module has been attached to one end of the interior command section, intruding into one of the cargo bays, which provides Jericorp with its private offices.
 A standard combination module massing 100 tons, it includes an office space, rec facilities, a large stateroom, independent life-support and power-supply, and an airlock accessing its cargo bay.
 This is the private domain of Arlana and her efforts to run her father’s corporation.
 Another module is also located nearby, allowing the JumpShip to field an entire platoon of star marines.
 Although only a handful are presently available, the ship is constantly hiring and working to enlarge the force.

 The ship is also unusual in that it is armed with a collection of large lasers.
 Dropships docked to the Vaga can supplement this, obviously, but it was intended to act as a deterrent to small boarding actions.
 The former sites of the AMSs have been patched-over with armor plating, and a few heat sinks installed to improve heat distribution for the laser turrets.

 The last unique thing about the Vaga, is its communications system.
 A large coms dish is placed directly on the nose of the ship, flanked by numerous liquid hydrogen tanks.
 This massive dish allows communications to reach those planets with even strong stellar activity.
-Using both radio waves and micro-wave tight-band coms, contact with even the most troublesome planetary arrays are assured.
+Using both radio waves and micro-wave tight-band comms, contact with even the most troublesome planetary arrays are assured.